 Nominations sought for the Collins medal

-Nominations for the 2014 medal should be sent to the Chair of the Awards Committee, Dr David Morgan, at the Society's office, to arrive not later than 26th April 2013.
-If not using the form mentioned above, submissions should be in the form of a single package in pdf format, to include the nomination letters, CV of the candidate and the additional letters of support.
+Nominations for the 2022 medal should be sent to the Chair of the Awards Committee, at the Society’s office, to arrive not later than 16th April 2021.
+If not using the form mentioned above, submissions should be in the form of a single package in pdf format, to include the nomination letters, 2–3 page CV of the candidate and the additional letters of support.
 The nomination package should be attached to an e-mail with a title which identifies the name of the award and the name of the nominee.
 The e-mail address to use is email@example.com

-The nominations will be considered and recommendations for award made by the Society’s Awards Committee to be chaired by Dr David Morgan.
+The nominations will be considered and recommendations for the award made by the Society’s Awards Committee.

 2013 C.V, Jeans